SigNoz/signoz/frontend/src/container/OnboardingContainer/Modules/LogsManagement/ApplicationLogs/md-docs/MacOsAMD64/appplicationLogs-macosamd64-configureReceiver.md

 ```
 Replace `/tmp/app.log` with the path to your log file.

-For more configurations that are available for syslog receiver please check [here](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver).
+For more configurations that are available for filelog receiver please check [here](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver).

 ### Step 2: Include filelog receiver in the Pipeline
 We will modify our pipeline inside `config.yaml` to include the receiver we have created above.